fedeveron01/Rick-and-morty-react-redux/README.md

 # Redux React-Native Sample
-Sample app to learn react native with redux-toolkit and expo
+Simple app to learn react native with redux-toolkit and expo